 But the key when in nature is to BE in nature.
 Be mindfully aware, let your sensory perceptions thrive.
 Put your phone down and take in your surroundings.
 Purposefully enjoy your environment, with intention.
 Be in the moment.
 Take a few deep breaths: breathe in the inner peace, breathe out the dis-ease (a mantra that rhymes).
 Disconnect from your problems and let the energy flow within you.
 Feel the rhythm of nature and the psychologically powerful effect it has on our mental health.
 Such a stark contrast to the artificial environment we’ve created in our homes.
 We were meant to be in nature so elevate your mood and enjoy the present moment.

 The beautiful thing is nature is readily available to us.
 Just head outdoors!
 Unless you live in a dense city surrounded by concrete and buildings, find your place of serenity and make time for nature.
-There’s local parks, lakes, hiking trails, even a nice tree-lined residential street for a leisurely stroll will alter your mood for the better.
-Now that Spring is arriving and COVID is diminishing, be sure to carve out time to be in nature.
+There are local parks, lakes, hiking trails, even a nice tree-lined residential street for a leisurely stroll will alter your mood for the better.
+Winter is around the corner and COVID is surging again, but be sure to carve out time to be in nature.
 Nature nurtures us: it calms our minds and feeds our souls.